AggressivelyMeows/CFW-Easy-HTML/README.md

     // just return it right away.
     return changedHTML.execute()

-    // Avg execution time for this snippet is 0.2ms.
+    // Avg cpu time for this snippet is 0.7ms.
 }
 ```